 About Me

-In 2011, Bachaud began performing professionally with the Richland Light Opera Company Orchestra.
-Since then, they have performed with the Mid-Columbia Symphony, the Washington-Idaho Symphony, the Yakima Symphony Orchestra (including being invited to perform on a tour of Northern China), the Cœur d’Alene Symphony, the Walla Walla Summer Musical Series, Collegium Musicum in Memphis TN, the Greeley Chamber Orchestra, the Orqueerstra (an LGBTQIA+ exclusive ensemble in Northern Colorado), The Beethoven Camerata, the Denver Philharmonic Orchestra as Principal Second, as a soloist for fundraisers for the American Heart Association and to support Breast Cancer Research, as a featured artist at Col Solare winery (2013 - 2014) and in accompanying ensembles for Mannheim Steamroller (2019) and Black Violin (2015), as well as freelancing for many projects across the United States.
-Bachaud has appeared in masterclasses with Sarah Whitney (2017) and the Aulos Ensemble (2019).
-In September 2025, Bachaud will join the Sinfonia Spirituosa in Sacramento and Davis California for the first time.
+In 2011, Brenden began performing professionally with the Richland Light Opera Company Orchestra.
+Since then, they have performed with the Mid-Columbia Symphony, the Washington-Idaho Symphony, the Yakima Symphony Orchestra (including being invited to perform on a tour of Northern China), the Cœur d’Alene Symphony, the Walla Walla Summer Musical Series, Collegium Musicum in Memphis TN, the Greeley Chamber Orchestra, the Orqueerstra (an LGBTQIA+ exclusive ensemble in Northern Colorado), The Beethoven Camerata, the Denver Philharmonic Orchestra as Principal Second Violin, the Greeley Philharmonic Orchestra, the Cheyenne Symphony Orchestra, the Longmont Symphony Orchestra, Sinfonia Spirituosa, as a soloist for fundraisers for the American Heart Association and to support Breast Cancer Research, as a featured artist at Col Solare winery (2013 - 2014) and in accompanying ensembles for Mannheim Steamroller (2019) and Black Violin (2015), as well as freelancing for many projects across the United States.
+Brenden has appeared in masterclasses with Sarah Whitney (2017), the Aulos Ensemble (2019), and Carla Moore (2025).

-Bachaud studied with Grammy Award winning violinist Dr. Julia Salerno on scholarship at Eastern Washington University, graduating summa cum laude and receiving the Dean’s Award of Excellence in 2018, with Timothy Shiu on a Graduate Assistantship at the University of Memphis, studying both classical and baroque violin performance as well as pedagogy, and is currently studying classical and baroque violin performance with Dr. Jubal Fulks at the University of Northern Colorado as a Graduate Teaching Assistant, also receiving the Russel D. Fielder Memorial Scholarship, the Eulalia Health Scholarship in Music, and the Graduate Dean's Scholarship Program award to fund their schooling.
+Brenden studied with Grammy Award winning violinist Dr. Julia Salerno on scholarship at Eastern Washington University, graduating summa cum laude and receiving the Dean’s Award of Excellence in 2018, with Timothy Shiu on a Graduate Assistantship at the University of Memphis, studying both classical and baroque violin performance as well as pedagogy, and is currently studying classical and baroque violin performance with Grammy nominated violinist Dr. Jubal Fulks at the University of Northern Colorado as a Graduate Assistant, also receiving the Russel D. Fielder Memorial Scholarship, the Eulalia Health Scholarship in Music, and the Graduate Dean's Scholarship Program award to fund their schooling.

 My Pedagogical Family Tree